charlieroberts/interface.server.osc/OSC.js.md

 OSC
 ===
 _ is our lo-dash reference; omgosc refers to the node module, https://github.com/deanm/omgosc.
-TODO: There is a change omgosc should be replaced with osc-min... requires research.
+TODO: There is a chance omgosc should be replaced with osc-min... requires research.

     !function() {